Cape Verde is all about dreamy beaches, mouth-watering food, and bars so good they practically shout, “Stay for one more!”

 Cape Verde’s got all the right ingredients for a top-tier getaway – beaches that look like screensavers, laid-back locals, and nightlife that turns up the heat just when you’re ready for it.
 Whether you're after serious R&R or a bit of island hopping and cocktail popping, these volcanic isles are ready to rock your flip-flops off.

-• Santa Maria Beach - this is probs one of the most popular beaches in Cape Verde, home to a hub of water sports even in the winter months, and over 3km of powder-soft sands framed by buzzing bars.
+Santa Maria Beach - this is probs one of the most popular beaches in Cape Verde, ideal for water sports fans and beach bar lovers wanting buzzing energy and golden sands.
 It's what beach holiday dreams are made of.

-• Tarrafal Beach - wanna feel like you’ve stepped straight into a postcard?
+Tarrafal Beach - wanna feel like you’ve stepped straight into a postcard?
 Then this is your bag.
-Head to Santiago where you'll find a gorgeous blend of golden sands and green countryside perfect for a snorkel.
+A stunning Santiago gem for snorkellers and scenery lovers.

-🏨 What are the top hotels to choose for your holidays to Cape Verde?
+🏨 What are the top hotels to stay at in Cape Verde?

 From loud-and-proud beachfront resorts to charming apartment complexes that are perfect for a cheap holiday in an exotic location, narrowing down the best hotels in Cape Verde is no easy task - but we tried!